 The heart rate measurements from 3 activities will be taken into account – intervals, slow long run, and outdoors hard trail run.
-Activities which most runners will do.
+Activities which I believe most runners will do.

 The first test is the hills intervals.
 Other than the initial spike, the Suunto 5 managed decently except for the wriggly readings towards the high heart rate ranges.

 The slow long run is pretty straightforward and no optical heart rate sensor worth its salt should falter here.
-Again, you’d notice an initial heart rate spike.
+Again, you’d notice the initial heart rate spike.

 The outdoor hard trail run is the most challenging condition for optical heart rate sensors in my opinion.
 The location is Mac Ritchie trail run, the central water catchment area in Singapore.
 The weather can get really hot and humid so profuse perspiration is a given along with irregular upslopes and downslopes.

-While the Suunto 5’s optical heart rate sensors did record a few unnecessary spikes, the overall trend seems similar to the heart rate as recorded by a chest strap HRM for this trail run.
+While the Suunto 5’s optical heart rate sensors did record a few unnecessary spikes, including the “signature” initial spike, the overall trend seems similar to the heart rate as recorded by a chest strap HRM for this trail run.

-I’m unsure if it’s the fit or algorithm but I would consistently see incidences of this initial heart rate spike even though that wasn’t what actually happened.
-But, once this heart rate spike settles, the heart rate measurements are regularly on par with that as recorded by a chest strap HR monitor.
+I’m unsure if it’s the fit or algorithm but that initial heart rate spike is prevalent in most of my workouts.
+But, once it settles, the heart rate measurements are regularly on par with that as recorded by a chest strap HR monitor.

 - VO2 max